Field courses

 Off

-But you won't have to wait until then to get out in the field - there's also lots of field work built into the rest of your degree.
+There's lots of field work built into your degree, too.
 You can spend time in the first week of first year on a field trip exploring Sheffield's green spaces, and there are regular visits to zoos, aquariums and nature reserves.

 Since Sheffield is pretty much in the centre of England, it’s a great base for visiting scientific spots around the UK.
 We’ve run trips to: